cerner/terra-toolkit/scripts/aggregate-themes/README.md

         ├── component-2.scss
         └── terra-dark-theme.scss
 ```
 *Note*: To support previous functionality, if a project contains existing `root.scss` or `scoped.scss` theme files within namespaced theme directories, terra-toolkit will aggregate those theme files first, then generate theme files second.
+The CSS import order follows this pattern - existing `root.scss` or `scoped.scss` theme files are imported first, then generated theme files are subsequently imported.

-Based on this import order, generated theme files take precedence over aggregated theme files.
+In summary, because of CSS import order, generated theme files will take precedence over existing `root.scss` or `scoped.scss` theme files.
 Toolkit will default to theme generation on the 6.0 release.

 ## Configuration